IBM/pymm/benchmarks/python/README.md

 nodes: 25K, edges: 62K
 In the do_work phase, the benchmark counts the number of cycles in this graph.

-We use networkx repo to create the graph and use networkx implementation of the simple algorithms.
+We use networkx repo to create the graph and use networkx implementation of the algorithm.

 To change the running time:
 - You can change the size of the graph.
 There are two parameters, the number of nodes and edge probability.